genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 }
 ```

-Remove the `TRADE_DELETE` Event Handler if you included it before.

 You want to manage the state of the trade, so remove the delete Event Handler.
 If a trade is incorrect and needs to be deleted, similar functionality can be achieved by cancelling the trade.

 To test it, you can try to modify a `TRADE` and see the states changing accordingly.